Adalimumab vs. Conventional Immunosuppression for Uveitis Trial

 - Behçet disease

-- For patients with intermediate uveitis, abnormal magnetic resonance imaging (MRI) of the brain consistent with demyelinating disease
+- For patients with anterior/intermediate or intermediate uveitis without systemic disease, abnormal magnetic resonance imaging (MRI) of the brain consistent with demyelinating disease

 - .
 Shorter-acting regional corticosteroids administered within the past 30 days in any eye(s) with uveitis